mvslovers/brexx370/docs/source/vsam.rst

 BREXX VSAM Example
 ------------------

-The installation file contains in the dataset `BREXX.V2R5M1.JCL` a working example of a student database using fictitious student entries, containing first name, family name, birth date, the field of study, address.
+The installation file contains in the dataset `BREXX.<version>.JCL` a working example of a student database using fictitious student entries, containing first name, family name, birth date, the field of study, address.

-You can submit the REXX scripts in batch out of `BREXX.V2R5M1.JCL`
+You can submit the REXX scripts in batch out of `BREXX.<version>.JCL`

 +-----------+----------------------------------------------------+
 | Member    | Description                                        |